seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What art thou?

 **MARGARELON**
-A bastard son of Priam’s.
+A bastard son of Priam's.

 **THERSITES**
 I am a bastard too; I love bastards: I am a bastard
 begot, bastard instructed, bastard in mind, bastard
 in valour, in every thing illegitimate.
 One bear will
 not bite another, and wherefore should one bastard?
-Take heed, the quarrel’s most ominous to us: if the
+Take heed, the quarrel's most ominous to us: if the
 son of a whore fight for a whore, he tempts judgment:
 farewell, bastard.